Wordpress themes and plugins

 The first browser I used was Netscape 1, possibly 2.
 By default it would display black text on a grey background.
 This was good, far easier to read than black on white.

-Since then I’ve always had a thing against plain white backgrounds: from the mid/late 90s (but then didn’t we all have coloured backgrounds back then!), to static web pages today, and also this very blog.
+Since then I’ve always had a thing against plain white backgrounds, and have avoided using them for my personal sites: from the mid/late 90s (but then didn’t we all have coloured backgrounds back then!), to static web pages today, and also this very blog.

 The theme is Greening, I like it as the shades of green is quite unusual, and yet - for me - quite nice to read.

-However, the font is quite small and I couldn’t help thinking that other themes seem to be easier to read.
+However, the font is quite small [update: I’ve increased the default font size in the theme] and I couldn’t help thinking that other themes seem to be easier to read.

 I mentioned above that one of the plugins allows you to try out themes without full swapping to a new one.
 This allows me to do cool things like show you this blog post in three different themes, try these links: